 Research

 I am an Andean archaeologist with a focus on empirical field research, site-based excavations, and interdisciplinary collaborations.
-I favor a holistic approach and hope to bring a nuanced and textured understanding of the ancient complex societies that developed on the north coast of Peru.
+My work is theoretically informed and I hope to bring a nuanced and textured understanding of the ancient complex societies that developed on the north coast of Peru.
 Over the years, I have developed a series of excavation projects, especially in the Nepeña Valley in the Department of Ancash.
 My field program has helped document and reflect on early urban life, architecture, material culture, visual arts, feasting, rituals, paleoenvironments, and foodways, among other things.

 I am dedicated to high quality research, rigorous methodological standards, student training, the protection of cultural heritage, and the building of respectful and reciprocal relations with all research collaborators, especially descendant communities.
 For more than 20 years, I have nurtured ties with various communities in coastal Peru, advocated for the protection of archaeological sites, and developed outreach programs.